qafny/qaskell/qaskell-submission/artifact/README.md

-# EnQ Aritifact
+# EnQ Artifact

-TITLE: A Haskell Adiabatic DSL: Solving Classical Optimization Problems on Quantum Hardware ICFP SUBMISSION NO: 38
+TITLE: A Haskell Adiabatic DSL: Solving Classical Optimization Problems on Quantum Hardware
+ICFP SUBMISSION NO: 38

 # METADATA

-- OS and resource (CPU, memory, disk, GPU) used by the authors to run the artifact
+- OS and resources (CPU, memory, disk, GPU) used by the authors to run the artifact

-We provide a single script to build a Docker image, and run each example in a temporary self contained container based on the built image.
+We provide a single script to build a Docker image and run each example in a temporary self-contained container based on the built image.

 The constructed "qaskell" image size is 10.48 GB.

-Artifact was tested with Docker v4.17.0 on macOS v15.5.
+The artifact was tested with Docker v4.17.0 on macOS v15.5.

 # Quick Start